Compositional Synthesis of Control Barrier Certificates for Networks of Stochastic Systems against $\omega$-Regular Specifications: Control Policy and Probability Computation

-\begin{remark} Note that if a reachability element does not admit a CBC, the probability upper bound for that reachability task is considered to be $1$.
-To obtain potentially a \emph{non-trivial} probability lower bound for the satisfaction of the original property, at least one reachability element should have a suitable CBC. \end{remark}
+\begin{remark} Note that if a safety task given by $\vartheta \in \mathcal{P}(\mathcal{A})$ does not admit a CBC, the probability lower bound for that safety task is considered to be $0$.
+To obtain potentially a \emph{non-trivial} probability lower bound for the satisfaction of the original property, at least one safety task should have a suitable CBC. \end{remark}

-\begin{remark} The sum-of-products expression in Theorem \ref{thm:sumprod} may exceed 1 if the probability upper bounds of individual reachability elements are either very high (close to 1) or trivial (equal to 1).
+\begin{remark} The probabilistic lower bound obtained in Theorem \ref{thm:sumprod} may decrease to $0$ if the probability upper bounds of violating individual safety tasks obtained from Lemma~\ref{lem:cbc} are either very high (close to $1$) or trivial (equal to $1$).
 In addition, the number of subsystems can potentially affect the probabilistic guarantee depending on the values of $\eta_i$ obtained in \eqref{sos1} for each subsystem.
 For instance, when subsystems are identical (i.e., $\eta_i$ obtained for subsystems are equal), the upper bound in \eqref{eq:bounds} remains unchanged w.r.t. the number of subsystems and is always equal to $\eta_i$ since $\eta=N\eta_i$ and $\beta=N$ (see case study).
 When subsystems are not identical, the upper bound in \eqref{eq:bounds} is always equal to the average of $\eta_i$, i.e., $\frac{\sum_i^N \eta_i}{N}$.
-In this case, adding more subsystems can either increase or decrease the upper bound. \end{remark}
+In this case, adding more subsystems can either increase or decrease the lower bound. \end{remark}

-Upon finding an upper bound for the probability of violation of the specification represented by $\mathcal{A}$, the following corollary gives the final result for a lower bound on the probability that the solution processes of dt-SCS $\mathfrak{S}$ satisfy the original specification expressed by $\mathcal{A}$.